iblameandrew/local-deepsearch-academic/README.md

 If you're using a local model, you need to have Ollama installed and running.

 1. [Install Ollama](https://ollama.ai/).
 2. Pull a model to chat with.
-Llama 3 is a great choice.

     ```bash
         ollama run dengcao/Qwen3-30B-A3B-Instruct-2507